Board Liaison: Suzanne Rackover

 Members: Serenity Ibsen, Karly Wildenhaus, Lynora Williams, Michael Wirtz

-Advises the Executive Board and the membership on governmental activities affecting the professional interests of ARLIS/NA and the fulfillment of its mission.
-The Committee monitors governmental activities affecting art libraries and visual resources collections; drafts position statements on legislative issues consistent with ARLIS/NA's interests for review and action by the Executive Board; reports governmental activities affecting the profession in the Society's publications and on ARLIS-L; collects and reviews information about legislative action concerning the interests of the Society and recommends appropriate action; liaises with other library and information societies as appropriate, monitoring their activities and reports; and educates the membership on these issues.
+Charge: To advise the Executive Board and the membership on governmental activities and social justice issues affecting the professional interests of ARLIS/NA and the fulfillment of its mission.
+To support this function, the Committee shall: (1) monitor topics and issues affecting art libraries and visual resource collections, including art and activism, copyright and fair use, funding, image rights, intellectual freedom and open access, privacy, technology and workplace concerns; (2) draft position statements on legislative issues consistent with ARLIS/NA's interests for review and action by the Executive Board; (3) report topics and issues affecting the profession in the Society's publications; (4) collect and review information about policies concerning the interests of the Society and recommend appropriate action; (5) maintain liaison with other library and information societies as appropriate, monitor their activities and reports; (6) educate the membership on advocacy and public policy issues.

 ARLIS/NA Position Statements